Eurasian Economic Community: Origins of the Eurasian Economic Community

 On October 10, 2000, when reforms on the CIS were reached the Eurasian Economic Community was formed.
 The EurAsEC aimed to erase the failures of the CIS, to form a true common market, face the challenges of globalization and to resume the integration processes within the CIS.
 Very quickly, the EurAsEC emerged as the economic complement of the CSTO.

 The dissolution of the CEC into the EurAsEC

-In 2004, Russia joined the Central Asian Economic Community (ECSC) in order to strengthen its presence in Central Asia.
-Soon after, Moscow expressed its desire to dissolve the ECSC in the EurAsEC.
-In late 2005, Uzbekistan argued for its accession to the EurAsEC, which led other members of the ECSC to negotiate and eventually merge the two organizations.
+In 2004, Russia joined the Central Asian Cooperation Organization (CACO) in order to strengthen its presence in Central Asia.
+Soon after, Moscow expressed its desire to dissolve the CACO in the EurAsEC.
+In late 2005, Uzbekistan argued for its accession to the EurAsEC, which led other members of the CACO to negotiate and eventually merge the two organizations.
 This merge was effective on January 25, 2006.
-Most of the functions of the Central Asian Economic Community were transferred to the EurAsEC since 2006.
+Most of the functions of the Central Asian Cooperation Organization were transferred to the EurAsEC since 2006.